-My name is Shay Jordan and I am a first year mathematics undergraduate at University of East Anglia with aspirations of becoming a mathematics teacher at secondary level.
+My name is Shay Jordan and I am a mathematics undergraduate at University of East Anglia with aspirations of becoming a mathematics teacher at secondary level.

 I have a keen interest in travelling and seeing other cultures and have been extremely lucky to have travelled to five of the seven continents numerous times since a very young age.
 In 2017 I was able to volunteer at the Bangkok Mercy Centre orphanage in Thailand for the day, taking a group of around twenty non-English-speaking orphans on a day out to a water park using money from a pot of £2500 which was raised by my family in memory of my grandad who had worked with the orphanage multiple times.

 I have been blogging since the age of eleven, however took an almost two year hiatus during my time at sixth form whilst studying for A Levels, but I am now back with a fresh start on a new platform, ready to expand and develop the blog beyond what it was before.

 I hope you enjoy reading my blog as much as I enjoy creating and writing it and I’d love to hear from my readers in the comments section below my posts.
 Thank you for stopping by to learn a little more about me!